 Once a lesser-known destination, Vietnam has become widely popular in recent years.
 Visiting this country, you will be deeply overwhelmed by the marvelous beauty of splendid attractions in Vietnam, the diversity of biodiversity, culture, and architecture as well as the soul beauty of Vietnamese people.
 To help you plan and make the most out of your trip to Vietnam, here is the list of top 10 most stunning destinations in Vietnam.

-Hanoi, the capital of Vietnam, and also its second largest city, is a fascinating blend of East and West, combining traditional Sino-Vietnamese motifs with French flair.
+Hanoi is the first place in Top 10 famous tourist attractions in Vietnam, and also its second largest city, is a fascinating blend of East and West, combining traditional Sino-Vietnamese motifs with French flair.
 It is largely unscathed from the decades of war, and is now going through a building boom, making it a rapidly developing city in Southeast Asia.
 Consistently ranked among the world’s top 10 destinations by TripAdvisor, the city and its surrounding region get more tourists every day.

 Explore Hanoi with our tour: https://whatsupvietnam.com/product/hanoi-walking-tour/